Mischief Makers: Reception

-Mischief Makers received "mixed or average reviews", according to video game review aggregator Metacritic, and a "Gold Hall of Fame" score of 32/40 from Japanese magazine Famitsu.
+Mischief Makers received "mixed or average reviews", according to video game review aggregator platform Metacritic, and a "Gold Hall of Fame" ranking from Japanese magazine Famitsu.
 Critics praised the inventiveness, personality, "variety", and boss fights, and criticized the brevity, low difficulty, low replay value, sound, and harsh introductory learning curve.
 Retrospective reviewers were more positive, and multiple reviewers noted Marina's signature "Shake, shake!" sound bite as a highlight.
 Electronic Gaming Monthly awarded the game its silver award.

 IGNs Matt Casamassina said that the game compensated for its average graphics with excellent level design and gameplay challenges.
 He added that the puzzles require thought, unlike those in other action games, and that the objectives were not clear until after the first few levels.
 Casamassina praised the transparency effects, anti-aliasing, mipmapping, and scaling rotations.
 IGN described anticipation for the game as "tremendous", particularly among the target market of "younger gamers and 2D fans".
 Nintendo Power said that the game was the best side-scroller since Super Mario World.
 Next Generation wrote that "only diehard 2D platform fans" would be interested and that the game did not meet standards set by Super Mario 64.
 In contrast, GameFan said that Mischief Makers did for 2D what Super Mario 64 did for 3D, and suggested that Sega should be influenced.
 GamePro instead argued that the similarity to Mario is superficial, and that Mischief Makers had carved out its own niche with unique gameplay mechanics.
 GamesRadar retrospectively called it "pure, unadulterated awesome" and "2D brilliance".
 The website summarized the game as about "grabbing sad-faced aliens, shaking them until gems come out, and then hurling them at other sad-faced aliens".
 Zachary Miller of Nintendo World Report said that it may be most bizarre and surreal Nintendo 64 game, but Gamasutras John Harris said that the premise is "only strange to people who have never heard of anime".
 GameFan described the game as "obviously deeply Japanese", where "old school gameplay and 64-bit visuals finally meet".